Prefer to talk?

 And what you can do to prevent it

-In this post we will look into some of the reasons the businesses fail and we will also look at what you can do to try and prevent it happening to your business.
+This post explores some of the reasons why businesses fail and what you can do to prevent it from happening to your business.

 1. Starting a business for the wrong reason